The Right to Sport: A Human Rights Reading of the FOSCC Final Report

 Each call to action has been mapped to the single PANEL principle and AAAQ dimension that best captures its primary human rights significance.
 In practice, many calls engage multiple principles simultaneously — a recommendation addressing athlete safety, for example, implicates accountability, non-discrimination, and legality.
 The mapping reflects the dominant dimension to support analysis and navigation; it is not intended to suggest that other dimensions are irrelevant.

 A human rights-based approach fundamentally changes our relationship to sport.
 When sport is recognized as a right — grounded in the right to participate in cultural life (ICESCR, Art.
-15) and affirmed by the UN Special Rapporteur on Cultural Rights (A/79/299, 2024) — it follows that there are duty-bearers responsible for realizing that right (governments, sport organizations, institutions) and rights-holders entitled to claim it.
-Rights-holders include all of us, with particular attention to those furthest from realizing their rights: Indigenous Peoples, persons with disabilities, women and girls, racialized communities, children and youth, and 2SLGBTQ+ communities.
-This reframes not only how we govern sport, but what we expect sport to achieve.
-The answer is grounded in the foundation of all human rights: dignity.
+15) and affirmed by the UN Special Rapporteur on Cultural Rights (A/79/299, 2024) — it follows that there are duty-bearers responsible for realizing that right and rights-holders entitled to claim it.

 On athletes: All 98 Calls to Action are understood to ultimately impact athletes.
 Athletes are therefore not listed as a distinct rights-holder category on individual calls.
-The rights-holder tags shown on each card reflect the specific communities most directly engaged by that call beyond the universal athlete population.
+The rights-holder tags shown on each card reflect the specific communities most directly impacted by that call beyond the universal athlete population.

 PowerShift 2026 — Join us May 25–27 in Toronto to discuss and position sport as a human right.
 Learn more & register →